Julie Webb, MBACP; MA. Therapist & Supervisor. CB5 & CB2

 - This is your chance to create an opportunity to make changes in your life with confidence and support.

 Counselling and Psychotherapy creates a fertile environment for clarity, psychological healing and change.
-As an experienced BACP registered, philosophically informed Person-Centered/Existential Counsellor I have counselled clients across the generations, in a confidential space to explore problems in living such as:
+As an experienced BACP registered, Person-Centered/Existential Counsellor I have counselled clients across the generations, in a confidential space to explore problems in living such as:

 relationship difficulties (inc romantic, friendship, family, work-related, present & historical)